-SNC assumes no responsibility or liability whatsoever for any unauthorized use of software, information or materials sent, received or transmitted through the internet or e-mail.
+SNC assumes no responsibility or liability whatsoever for any unauthorized use of software, information or materials sent, received, or transmitted through the internet or e-mail.

 All employees are responsible for activity which takes place using their user I.D. and password.
-Employees shall not provide any other individuals with their user I.D., password, or access to their computer account, including e-mail and internet accounts, unless prior approval is obtained by the General Manager or his delegate.
+Employees shall not provide any other individuals with their user I.D., password, or access to their computer account, including e-mail and internet accounts, unless prior approval is obtained by the Chief Administrative Officer or their delegate.
 Such approval shall be granted in exceptional circumstances only.

-Employees shall not access another user's internet or e-mail account without the approval of the General Manager or his delegate, save and except as set out herein.
+Employees shall not access another user's internet or e-mail account without the approval of the Chief Administrative officer or their delegate, save and except as set out herein.